armanabkar/SOLID-Principles-TypeScript/README.md

     const engineer = new Person(new EngineerIntroductionService());
     const musician = new Person(new MusicianIntroductionService());
-The above approach is an example of using `composition instead of inheritance`.
+The above approach is an example of using COMPOSITION INSTEAD OF INHERITANCE.

 Also, this makes our classes easier to unit-test, because we can effortlessly provide a mocked service in a constructor.